Homepage

 Holt station booking hall

 About a mile to the south of the town is Holt Country Park.
 The wood extends to almost 100 acres and contains Scots Pine, Oak and Silver Birch.
-Throughout the Country Park there are interesting features such as a totem pole, carved stile, play area and viewing tower.
+Throughout the Country Park there are interesting features such as a totem pole, carved stile and a viewing tower.
+It's a great place to stretch the legs, get some fresh air and walk the dog.
+Holt Country Park also has a good children's play area.
+While entry is free, the car-park is pay and display.

 Holt Country Park